-When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch (645 mm2) per 2,000 Btu (.56 kW) per hour of the total input rating of all equipment in the enclosure.
-See Figure 8.
+When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of 1 square inch (645 mm2) per 2,000 Btu (.56 kW) per total input rating of all equipment in the enclosure.
+See Figure 10.

-When ducts are used, they shall be of the same cross-sectional area as the free area of the openings to which they connect.
+When ducts are used, they shall be of the same crosssectional area as the free area of the openings to which they connect.
 The minimum dimension of rectangular air ducts shall be no less than 3 inches (75 mm).
 In calculating free area, the blocking effect of louvers, grilles, or screens must be considered.
-If the design and free area of protective covering is not known for calculating the size opening required, it may be assumed that wood louvers will have 20 to 25 percent free area and metal louvers and grilles will have 60 to 75 percent free area.
-Louvers and grilles must be fixed in the open position or interlocked with the equipment so that they are opened automatically during equipment operation.
+If the design and free area of protective covering is not known for calculating the size opening required, it may be assumed that wood louvers will have 20 to 25 percent free area and metal louvers and grilles must be fixed in the open position or interlocked with the equipment so that they are opened automatically during equipment operation.